p>If you are arriving at JR Shinjuku Station and wondering which exit to take, here is the short answer:

 From a JR platform, follow the yellow signs for West Exit, Central West Exit, or Nishi-guchi.
 Like the East Exit, the main West Exit area is usually reached by going down to B1F.

-This is the side to choose if you want one of the best free observation decks in Tokyo at the Tokyo Metropolitan Government Building.
-However, if you are already on the Toei Oedo Line, Tochomae Station is often easier for the Tokyo Metropolitan Government Building than navigating across JR Shinjuku Station.
+This is the side to choose if you want to visit one of the best free observation decks in Tokyo at the Tokyo Metropolitan Government Building.
+However, if you are already on the Toei Oedo Line, Tochomae Station is often easier for the Tokyo Metropolitan Government Building than crossing JR Shinjuku Station.

 Best West Exit Destinations